Search our site

 - will help you to address the problems that got you into trouble with the law in the first place.
 For example, you may have to participate in drug or alcohol counselling.

 - take responsibility for your actions,

 - work on addressing the issues that got you into trouble with the law in the first place, and

 - return several times to the court, so the judge can see your progress with your healing plan.

-For more information about having your case transferred to the court, call the First Nations Court duty counsel at 1-877-601-6066 (no charge from anywhere in BC).
-(Duty counsel are lawyers who give free legal advice on or before the day of court.)
+For more information about having your case transferred to the court, call the New Westminster First Nations Court duty counsel at 1-877-601-6066 (no charge from anywhere in BC).

 The First Nations Court duty counsel can:

 - help you find someone to write your Gladue report.

 It’s your choice whether you apply to have your matter heard in First Nations Court.
 Talk to your lawyer or the First Nations Court duty counsel about what’s best for you.